AP102468/Med-Matrix/README.md

 ✅This is a portal where user can create profile, login and update profile.

-✅User can book an appointment, make payment and cancel appointment for differnt dpecialized doctor.
+✅User can book an appointment, make payment and cancel appointment for specialized doctor.

 ✅Admin and doctor both can login sothat they both can manage users and doctors profile and accept appointments simultaneously.